tsunami643/blog/_posts/2022-10-15-ti11-team-guide.md

 LGD only narrowly qualified to the Arlington Major after scraping through their Tour 3 tiebreaker, but came in to their second international LAN of the year with an axe to grind. *Second* LAN, because they had shown up to the non-DPC *Riyadh Masters* event a few weeks prior to Arlington and took that trophy after defeating Team Spirit.

-Guess who beat them in Arlington?
+But guess who beat them in Arlington?

 **What would success look like?** They have to win.
 That's it.
 Literally any placement that doesn't involve them lifting the Aegis at the end of this tournament is a complete failure.
 I'm not being hyperbolic.
 This is legitimately where the bar has been set for this team.